 - Quantitative Comparison Questions: You must compare two quantities and determine the relationship between them.

-- Problem Solving Questions: These involve basic math skills and concepts.
+- Problem Solving Questions: You will need to use basic math skills and concepts.

-- Some PS questions are based on information provided a set of charts or graphs.
-These are called Data Interpretation Questions.
+- Data Interpretation Questions: You must solve these problems based on information provided a set of charts or graphs.

-On the day of the exam, you will have slightly less than 4 hours (plus a 10 minute break) to complete the exam.
-The sections are timed as follows:
+On the day of the exam, you will have slightly less than 4 hours (plus a 10 minute break after the third section) to complete the exam.
+The six sections are timed as follows:

-- Analytic Writing: 2 essay questions, 30 minutes for each section
+- Analytic Writing: one section consisting of two essay questions, 30 minutes for each question

-- Verbal Reasoning: 2 sections of approximately 20 questions each, 30 minutes for each section
+- Verbal Reasoning: two sections of approximately 20 questions each, 30 minutes for each section

-- Quantitative Reasoning: 2 sections of approximately 20 questions each, 35 minutes for each section
+- Quantitative Reasoning: two sections of approximately 20 questions each, 35 minutes for each section

-- Unscored Experimental section: either 30 or 35 minutes, depending on whether it is Verbal or Quantitative.
+- Unscored or Research section: either 30 or 35 minutes, depending on whether it is Verbal or Quantitative.

 The GMAT aims to measure various analytical and problem solving skills along with other abilities that are considered critical in business and management.